 D.7.
-State whether the company is controlled, pursuant to the meaning established in Article 42 of the Commercial Code, by another listed or non-listed entity, and has, directly or through its subsidiaries, business relationships with that entity or any of its subsidiaries (other than those of the listed company) or carries out activities related to the activities of any of them.
+Code, with t , by and that en er the company is controlled, pursuant to the meaning established in Article 42 of the Commercial other listed or non-listed entity, and has, directly or through its subsidiaries, business relationships tity or any of its subsidiaries (other than those of the listed company) or carries out activities related ties of any of them.

-[V] Yes
+[\dagger] Yes

+[] No

-State whether detailed information has been made public regarding the respective lines of business and the business relations between the listed company and its subsidiaries, on the one hand, and the parent company and its subsidiaries, on the other:
+etailed information has been made public regarding the respective lines of business and the business relations between the and its subsidiaries, on the one hand, and the parent company and its subsidiaries, on the other:

+[\] Yes No